hrnggg/ultisnips-vscode/README.md

 }
 ```

-- Source your shell, or log out and log back in so the script is in your
-  `$PATH`
-- Run the command `ultisnips2vscode` to synchronize your snippets.
+- Run the command `ultisnips2vscode </path/to/config>` to synchronize your snippets.
 This will
   output something like:

 ```